 Canva email pop-up example

 Canva brings excellent content in the form of design school projects every week.
-Once a visitor finished reading the article and is about to leave the page, Canva reminds us that a person can stay up to date with their latest news by subscribing to their newsletter.
-When a user subscribes, he or she gets a free design and branding instruction book for newbies.
+Once a visitor finishes reading the article and is about to leave the page, Canva reminds us that a person can stay up to date with their latest news by subscribing to their newsletter.
+When a user subscribes, they get a free design and branding instruction book for newbies.
 The green call-to-action button stands out from the rest of the pop-up.

 In exchange for an email address, offer your audience something of value for free.

 7. Heidi Cohen

-This email pop up example is taken from the website of a great blogger and speaker Heidi Cohen, who works in the field of media marketing.
-After reading her article, you will see an offer to regularly receive practical advice.
+This email popup example is taken from the website of a great blogger and speaker Heidi Cohen, who works in media marketing.
+After reading her article, you will see an offer to receive practical advice regularly.
 A simple design draws attention to two main things: a header and a call-to-action button.

 Heidi Cohen email popup example

-When offering something for free, make sure that users know what they will get and that they understand what actions they need to take to subscribe.
+When offering something for free, make sure that users know what they will get and understand what actions they need to take to subscribe.
 Use a simple color scheme for pop-ups.